 - NEMC will be using a “closed campus,” so parents will not be permitted beyond the camp parking lot and canteen porch.
-Upon receipt of a negative rapid test, counselors will help transport camper belongings from the parking lot to the cabins.
+Upon receipt of all check-in requirements, counselors will help transport camper belongings from the parking lot to the cabins.
 Parents will not be allowed into the dormitories during the course of the program.
 This will ensure that the “bubble” we are creating remains intact.

 - We ask that each camper arrive at camp with only ONE parent or guardian whenever possible to reduce the number of people on campus.

 - NEW this year - NEMC will ask you to sign up for a check-in time frame.
 Each check-in period will be limited to a certain number of campers.
 These slots will be on a first-come-first-served basis.
 Please sign up for your preferred check-in time via the Camper transportation form that will be sent out this Spring.
 Check-in times will be every hour on the hour beginning at 12p.

 - NEMC has acquired Covid-19 tests that we will be using on campus throughout the summer.
 These will be used at check-in for any NEMC program and throughout the sessions if symptoms should arise.

 - For the NEMC core camp, we will also run a PCR test 4-5 days into the first week of camp.
 Should all tests come back negative, the entire camp will move into one “cohort” group.
 ALL faculty, staff, and campers will have the PCR administered regardless of vaccination status.